Volunteering with Medical Detection Dogs

-- Have the ability to travel to classes at the centre or local area once a month?
+- Have the ability to travel to weekly classes at the Centre or local area?

-We provide food and equipment for the puppy and cover all veterinary costs whilst the puppy is with you.
-Support and advice is provided.
+We provide food and equipment for the puppy and cover veterinary costs while it is with you as well giving you plenty of support and advice.

-If you can provide a loving home environment to one of these dogs and are willing to transport the dog to our centre when required then please contact our Puppy Training Support Coordinator Pam Jones
+If you can provide a loving home environment to one of these dogs and are willing to transport the dogs to our centre when required the please register your interest here.

 Some frequently asked questions:

 What type of groups do speakers address?
 Speakers visit groups such as Lions and Rotary Clubs, Women’s Institutes and Guilds, Brownies and other similar youth groups, schools, etc.